SVRAGHAVVENDRA/PS_ASSIGNMENT/w2_assignment1.md

 ---

-## 3. "How Might We..."
-Problem Statement
+## 3. "How Might We" Problem Statement
 How might we handle payment network timeouts automatically so that Meridian Bank customers receive immediate, accurate status updates on their fund transfers?

 ---